mlange-42/go-ecs-benchmarks/docs/README-template.md

 - Create `N` entities with components `Position` and `Velocity`.

-The operation is performed once before benchmarking, to exclude things like archetype creation and memory allocation.
+The operation is performed once before benchmarking, to exclude memory allocation, archetype creation etc.
 See the benchmark below for entity creation with allocation.

 ![create2comp](create2comp.svg)